lamka02sk/selector/README.md

 **For more examples, see index.html file.**

-*Note: Work in progress.
+*Note: Still in beta.
 May contain bugs.
-If you'll find any, let me know!*
+Probably won't be updated in favor of new version.*